aliyun/terraform-provider-alicloud/website/docs/r/redis_tair_instance.html.markdown

 * `auto_renew` - (Optional) Specifies whether to enable auto-renewal for the instance.
 Default value: false.
 Valid values: true(enables auto-renewal), false(disables auto-renewal).
 * `auto_renew_period` - (Optional) The subscription duration that is supported by auto-renewal.
 Unit: months.
 Valid values: 1, 2, 3, 6, and 12.
 This parameter is required only if the AutoRenew parameter is set to true.
 * `effective_time` - (Optional) The time when to change the configurations.
 Default value: Immediately.
 Valid values: Immediately (The configurations are immediately changed), MaintainTime (The configurations are changed within the maintenance window).
-* `engine_version` - (Optional, Computed) The database engine version of the instance.
+* `engine_version` - (Optional, Computed) Database version.
 Default value: 1.0.
-The default version is developed by Alibaba Cloud and compatible with Redis 5.0.
+Rules for transferring parameters of different tair product types:  tair_rdb:  Compatible with the Redis5.0 and Redis6.0 protocols, and is transmitted to 5.0 or 6.0. tair_scm: The Tair persistent memory is compatible with the Redis6.0 protocol and is passed 1.0. tair_essd: The disk (ESSD/SSD) is compatible with the Redis4.0 and Redis6.0 protocols, and is transmitted to 1.0 and 2.0 respectively.
 * `force_upgrade` - (Optional) Specifies whether to forcefully change the configurations of the instance.
 Default value: true.
 Valid values: false (The system does not forcefully change the configurations), true (The system forcefully changes the configurations).
 * `instance_class` - (Required) The instance type of the instance.
 For more information, see [Instance types](https://www.alibabacloud.com/help/en/apsaradb-for-redis/latest/instance-types).
 * `instance_type` - (Required, ForceNew) The storage medium of the instance.
 Valid values: tair_rdb, tair_scm, tair_essd.